awsdocs/amazon-efs-user-guide/doc_source/using-service-linked-roles.md

 **To delete Amazon EFS resources used by the AWSServiceRoleForAmazonElasticFileSystem**

 Complete the following steps to delete Amazon EFS resources used by the AWSServiceRoleForAmazonElasticFileSystem\.
-For the detailed procedure, see [Step 4: Clean Up Resources and Protect Your AWS Account](gs-step-five-cleanup.md)\.
+For the detailed procedure, see [Step 4: Clean up resources and protect your AWS account](gs-step-five-cleanup.md)\.

 1. On your Amazon EC2 instance, unmount the Amazon EFS file system\.